inetsys/inetsys-angular-seed/readme.md

   {"id": null, "label": "label of the default null value"}, {"id": "xxx", "label": "yyy"}
 ];
-// for display a readable label .filter('name_of_the_filter', function() {
+// 2st: create a filter so you can use it to display data label .filter('name_of_the_filter', function() {
   function(id) {
     // 1. search id @ filters and return the label.